 \subsection{SNAP simulation and fidelity}

-Since the state preparation fidelity cannot be directly obtained from the overlap of the reconstructed Wigner function, we simulate the full SNAP process to evaluate the fidelity.
-The SNAP process is implemented by applying photon-number-selective $\pi$ pulses on the fluxonium, followed by a fast unconditional $\pi$ pulse.
-We use \SI{1.6}{\micro\second} multiplexed Gaussian pulses for the selective pulses and a short \SI{40}{\nano\second} Gaussian pulse for the fast unconditional $\pi$ pulse.
-The selective pulses are numerically optimized to suppress coherent errors, following the algorithm described in Ref.~\cite{landgraf_fast_2024}.
-The pump pulses are described by
+Since the state preparation fidelity cannot be directly obtained from the overlap of the reconstructed Wigner function, we simulated the full SNAP process to evaluate the fidelity.
+The SNAP process was implemented by applying photon-number-selective $\pi$ pulses on the fluxonium, followed by a fast unconditional $\pi$ pulse.
+We used \SI{1.6}{\micro\second} multiplexed Gaussian pulses for the selective pulses and a short \SI{40}{\nano\second} Gaussian pulse for the fast unconditional $\pi$ pulse.
+The selective pulses were numerically optimized to suppress coherent errors, following the algorithm described in Ref.~\cite{landgraf_fast_2024}.
+The drive pulses are described by

 where $T_\mathrm{slow}$ and $T_\mathrm{fast}$ denote the durations of the slow and fast Rabi pulses, respectively. $\lambda_n,\omega_n$ and $\alpha_n$ are the optimized Fock-state-dependent amplitudes, frequencies, and phases of the selective drives, with $\Delta\omega_n=\omega_n+n\chi$.
 In Fig.~\ref{fig:supplement_wigner_comparison}, we show the Wigner functions of the ideal target state and the output state resulting from the simulated SNAP process, along with a center cut at $\mathrm{Im}(\alpha) = 0$.
-From the overlap of the Wigner functions, we extract a state preparation fidelity of 79\% for the Fock state $\ket{1}$ and 91\% for the superposition state $\frac{1}{\sqrt{2}}(\ket{0} - \ket{1})$.
+From the overlap of the Wigner functions, we extract a state preparation fidelity of 79\% for the Fock state $\ket{1}$ and 91\% for the superposition state $(\ket{0} - \ket{1})/\sqrt{2}$.
 The lower preparation fidelity of the Fock state $\ket{1}$ arises from the larger displacement required to initialize the state, which results in increased photon loss during the SNAP sequence.

 A more detailed breakdown of the loss mechanisms during the SNAP sequence is provided in Table~\ref{tab:SNAP_loss_breakdown}.
-The intrinsic limit refers to the fidelity achievable with our chosen displacement and SNAP parameters.
-To compute the contribution of each loss channel, we simulate the master equation while adding one loss channel at a time.
-The resulting contributions are then weighted and summed to account for the loss in addition to the intrinsic limit, using the following equation
+The intrinsic limit refers to the minimum infidelity achievable with our chosen displacement and SNAP parameters.
+To compute the contribution of each loss channel, we simulated the master equation while adding one loss channel at a time.
+The resulting contributions were then weighted and summed to account for the loss in addition to the intrinsic limit, using the following equation